 On an old country road three miles north of town on Meridian Street, this old bridge spans Jester Creek at the intersection with 109thstreet.

-There are several legends about this bridge’s haunting, all based on a baby drowned in the creek below.
+Several legends about this bridge’s haunting are based on a baby drowned in the creek below.
 Today, the bridge is a simple concrete bridge that normally no one would pay any attention to, except for the legends.

 The first legend tells of settlers passing through the area in the late 19th century when Indians attacked them, and a baby named Theorosa was kidnapped.
 Her grief-stricken mother was said to have left the wagon train to search for her missing daughter and reportedly continues to look today as her mournful cry can still be heard calling out for her child.